eloyrobillard/no-rm/README.md

 These are the same issues it has had since its birth, in *1971*.
 Those same issues were *reimplemented* by the GNU crew when they re-wrote UNIX as free soft.

-The MAN page idiotically mentions my second issue above in the following terms:
+The MAN page kindly mentions the second issue above in the MAN page:

 ```
 To remove a file whose name starts with a '-', for example '-foo', use one of these commands: